ACLS offers fellowships and grants in more than a dozen programs for research

 students studying psychology and neuroscience.

-The fellowship will support master’s and PhD students who want to serve in professional positions within foreign-government ministries while also conducting research in policy areas like public health, energy, and economic development.
+The J. William Fulbright - Hillary Rodham Clinton Fellowship (Fulbright-Clinton Fellowship) will support master’s and PhD students who want to serve in professional positions within foreign-government ministries while also conducting research in policy areas like public health, energy, and economic development.
 The awards are available in Haiti, Thailand, and nine other countries around the world.
 Under the Obama administration, the Fulbright Program has put an emphasis on supporting fellowships that help develop ideas that contribute to meeting global challenges, like developing renewable energy or fighting HIV/AIDS.

 Idealist.org provides a listing of national and international fellowships in public service, nonprofit, and public policy.